 A trip to New Orleans is not complete without a steamy helping of gumbo.
-Treat yourself to a culinary carnival created by a mix of West European, African, Caribbean and native Indian influences.
+Treat yourself to a culinary carnival created with a mix of West European, African, Caribbean and Native American influences.

 Classic gumbo recipes call for okra simmered for hours in a roux, a dark stock made from either butter or oil and flour, with a variety of meats, onions, celery and bell peppers.
-Served over rice, variations include seafood gumbo with shrimp, oysters and crabmeat, or chicken gumbo with andouille sausage.
+Served over rice, variations include seafood gumbo with shrimp, oysters and crabmeat or chicken gumbo with andouille sausage.

-A local favorite, crawfish étouffée could be called gumbo's spiced-up, savory cousin.
-Stemming from the French word for "smothered," this thicker Cajun creation employs hot spices, including cayenne pepper, a mélange of onion and green pepper and hints of garlic.
+A local favorite, crawfish étouffée could be called gumbo's spiced-up cousin.
+Stemming from the French word for "smothered," this thick Cajun creation employs hot spices including cayenne pepper, a mélange of onion and green pepper and hints of garlic.
 With loads of fresh crawfish, this tantalizing Southern treat is typically enjoyed over rice.

 As time-honored as shrimping is to Louisiana, this coveted culinary delight offers fresh peeled shrimp, chopped onion, green pepper, green onion and chopped tomato.
 Satisfy your Southern spice craving while keeping the calorie factor low - this tomato-based favorite is a healthy, light and flavorful Creole dish.

-While filled with classically Italian flavors such as salami, ham, provolone and the piquant olive spread that gives it its distinctive taste, this famous sandwich was born in New Orleans.
-Restaurants all over the city have their own versions, but for a taste of the original, visit the Central Grocery, which invented the sandwich in 1903.
+Stuffed with classically Italian flavors such as salami, ham, provolone and the piquant olive spread that gives it its distinctive taste, this famous sandwich was born in New Orleans.
+Restaurants all over the city have their own versions, but for a taste of the original, visit Central Grocery, which invented the sandwich in 1903.

-There are many variations of the classic New Orleans sandwich, as well as a few different stories about its origins.
-A couple of commonalities across all interpretations: long, submarine-style French bread and an affordable price.
-Po-boys usually are piled high with meat such as roast beef and topped in debris (a tasty version of gravy), turkey or smoked sausage.
+There are many variations of this classic New Orleans sandwich, as well as a few different stories about its origins.
+A couple of commonalities across all interpretations: long, baguette-style French bread and an affordable price.
+Po-boys usually are piled high with meat such as roast beef and debris (a tasty version of gravy), turkey or smoked sausage.
 They can also be filled with fried seafood such as shrimp, catfish or oysters mixed with a specialty white sauce that is a more flavorful version of tartar sauce.
 If your waitress asks if you want your poboy "dressed," say yes - po-boys are always better with lettuce, tomatoes, pickles and mayonnaise.

 This Creole classic is a staple on menus across the city, and many restaurants feature it on Mondays - that's because New Orleanians traditionally made the dish with leftover pork from Sunday dinner and could leave the beans to cook all day while they tended to their washing.
 Red beans can be served with a side of sausage, pork chops or fried chicken.

 Oysters Rockefeller can be ordered all over the city, but the New Orleans institution Antoine's holds the title of creator, serving the original dish since 1899.
-Though the exact recipe remains a secret, chefs describe the dish as oysters on the half shell topped with a combination of capers, parsley and parmesan cheese topped with a rich white sauce of butter, flour and milk, broiled to perfection.
+Though the exact recipe remains a secret, chefs describe the dish as oysters on the half shell topped with a combination of capers, parsley and parmesan cheese and topped with a rich white sauce of butter, flour and milk - all broiled to perfection.

 Sometimes called a "French doughnut," these decadent treats were brought to Louisiana by the Acadians.
-A beignet is a square piece of dough that, upon being deep fried, forms a slightly doughy yet slightly crispy pillow.
-Most often, they are covered with powdered sugar, but savory versions, with fillings such as crawfish or shrimp, are also seen on New Orleans menus and are served as appetizers.
+A beignet is a square piece of dough that, upon being deep fried, forms a crispy pillow with a doughy interior.
+Most often, they are covered with powdered sugar, but savory versions with fillings such as crawfish or shrimp are also seen on New Orleans menus and are served as appetizers.